Arkansas Military and Veterans Benefits

 Arkansas Purple Star Schools

-Employees called to active duty in emergency situations by the Governor or the President are authorized 30 working days paid leave, after which leave without pay will be granted.
+Employees called to active duty in emergency situations by the Governor or the President are authorized 30 working days paid leave, after which leave without pay is granted.
 During military leave employees do not lose seniority rights, efficiency or performance ratings, promotional status, retirement privileges, life and disability insurance benefits, or any other rights, privileges, or benefits they are entitled to.

 Who is eligible for Arkansas State Employee Leave for Military Duty: National Guard and U.S. Armed Forces Reserve Service members who are Arkansas state employees are eligible for leave for military duty.